MartinEesmaa/VVCEasy/README.md

 vvencapp --qp 18 -i out.yuv -s 854x480 -r 30 --preset slow -o vvc.266
 ```

-For Apple Mac OS and Linux terminal users: Command with `./vvencapp`
+For Apple macOS and Linux terminal users: Command with `./vvencapp`

 For Windows Users using Windows PowerShell: Command with `.\vvencapp`

-Encode with VVENC (Best settings (visually lossless), replace video size (`-s`), framerate (`-r`) and maximize threads of your cores (`--threads`), example) (Minimum loss quality) If you want true lossless video, use FFV1 latest version 3.4.
+Encode with VVENC (Best settings (visually lossless), replace video size (`-s`), frame rate (`-r`) and maximize threads of your cores (`--threads`), example) (Minimum loss quality) If you want true lossless video, use FFV1 latest version 3.4.
 (Necessary make smaller file (slower) than preset slow, use `--preset slower`)
 ```
 vvencapp --qp 18 -i out.yuv -s 854x480 -r 30 --preset slow --threads 16 --tier high -o EXTREME.266
 ```

 NOTE: It is acceptable only for encoding to .h266, .266 and .vvc file container.

-Note to 10-bit YUV users: If you encode YUV 10 bit to VVC file, add `-c yuv420_10` before you type ending word of -o EXTREME.266.
+Note to 10-bit YUV users: If you encode YUV 10 bit to VVC file, add `-c yuv420_10` before you type the ending word of -o EXTREME.266.

 Note to 8-bit Y4M users: It is only from input video (8-bit) to Y4M (8 bit)

 After VVEnc, you can play in YUView of latest version.
-Drag any your video file of .h266, .266 or .vvc to play.
+Drag your video file of .h266, .266 or .vvc to play.
 YUView will play your video only about 10 seconds’ limit.

 If you are still not happy about VVC (known as Versatile Video Coding), that you think is too hard to encode and decode, use AOMEDIA ONE (AV1) that is recommended for most users to easily play VLC Media Player and others.
 VVC should need played on VLC Media Player in future.